• DSC 8734

 Cambodia

-These small bronze vessels, often shaped like fruits, animals or abstract forms were used to store lime for betel chewing, a widespread social practice in Southeast Asia.
-Finely crafted, often using the lost-wax technique, they reflect both the artistic refinement and daily customs of the Khmer elite during the Angkorian period.
+These small bronze vessels with a base and a stupa-like lid, were used to store lime for betel chewing, a widespread social practice across Southeast Asia.
+The finials recall Buddhist stupas and the Khmer temple architecture.
+Finely crafted, they reflect the artistic refinement and daily customs of the Khmer elite in households, temples and at the court during the Angkor period.
+They were often exchanged as gifts and used during ritual ceremonies.

 Do not hesitate to contact us for more information.